 - Add oil to the pressure cooking pot.
 Add onion and celery and cook, stirring occasionally until the onion is tender, about 5 minutes.
 Add garlic and cook 1 minute more.

-- Stir in peas and season with salt and pepper to taste.
+- When the cook time ends, use a quick pressure release.
+When the valve drops, carefully remove the lid.
+Stir in the peas and season with salt and pepper to taste.

 adapted from Iowa Girl Eats